LuridSorcerer/pokemon-stadium-2-randomizer/README.md

 ### Linux

+Currently unable to build on my laptop, something broke with the dependency packages.
+I might either reinstall the OS on here and start over, or change to a newer version of wxWidgets.
+Regardless, I want to do a command-line rewrite first to get the complete logic down.

 1. Set up wxWidgets
     * This link will probably be helpful: https://wiki.codelite.org/pmwiki.php/Main/WxWidgets30Binaries#toc2
     * > $ sudo apt-key adv --fetch-keys http://repos.codelite.org/CodeLite.asc